mslaursen/fastapi-forge/README.md

 # FastAPI-Forge
 🚀 Build FastAPI Projects — Fast, Scalable, and Hassle-Free!

-FastAPI-Forge lets you define your database models through a UI, letting you select additional optional services, and then generates a full working project for you.
+FastAPI-Forge lets you define your database models through a UI, letting you select additional optional services, and then generates a full working project for you, with tests and endpoints.
-The generated project follows best practices, in an easy to work with and scalable architecture.
+The generated project follows best practices, in an easy-to-work with and scalable architecture.
 It will contain SQLAlchemy models of the database models you've defined in the UI, along with implementations of your selected services.
-It makes use of the DAO and DTO pattern, in combination with Pydantic and SQLAlchemy.
-Optionally, you can choose to generate tests, endpoints, DAOs and DTOs for each model.

 ---